Medical Terminology Daily - Est. 2012

 Sinus Rhythm (SR), also known as Normal Sinus Rhythm (NSR) is the term used to denote normal cardiac activity.
 A normal beating heart is in sinus rhythm.

-SR is coordinated by a complex binary conduction system.
-The first part of the conduction system is composed of heart muscle cells (cardiomyocytes) which are characterized by automaticity.
-It is important to state here something that is known, but many times ignored: This portion of the conduction system is not composed of nerves... it is formed by specialized cardiac muscle cells!
+NSR is coordinated by a complex set of structures.
+The first part is the conduction system, composed of heart muscle cells (cardiomyocytes) which are characterized by automaticity.
+It is important to state here something that is known, but many times ignored: The conduction system is not composed of nerves... it is formed by specialized cardiac muscle cells!
 The description of this cardiomyocyte-based system can be read in a separate article here.

-The second component of the conduction system is the cardiac autonomic nervous system (CANS), which acts as a moderator (accelerating or slowing) the cardiomyocyte-based conduction system.
-A separate article will be written soon and linked here.
-Suffice it to say (for now) that the CANS has two components, an extrinsic component formed by nerves and ganglia outside the heart, and an intrinsic component of nerves and ganglia that forms a complex network within the superficial aspect of the heart muscle and fat surrounding the heart.
-These are the ganglionated plexuses, and their dysfunction can cause abnormal heart rhythm.
+The second component is the cardiac autonomic nervous system (CANS), which acts as a moderator (accelerating or slowing) the cardiomyocyte-based conduction system.
+The CANS has two components, an extrinsic component formed by nerves and ganglia outside the heart, and an intrinsic component of nerves and ganglia that forms a complex network within the superficial aspect of the heart muscle and fat surrounding the heart.
+These are the cardiac ganglionated plexuses, and their dysfunction can cause abnormal heart rhythm.

 When these two components and their thousands of cardiac muscle cells, ganglia, and nerves are working property, the heart is in sinus rhythm, and beats between 60 to a 100 times per minute.